Post 15 - A Pivotal Shift in My Faith Journey

 At that time, we didn't know which name to put on our wedding invitations because the church was in process of changing its name to Credit Valley Community Church.
 I knew little about the church funds, but they were obviously dwindling and the pastor wanted to revamp the church to draw in more people.
 So we started holding services at a hospital auditorium with the Bethel building remaining as a hub.

 But what happened next is the part I hesitated sharing, but maybe it's time.
-A pastor named Steve Long was brought in to help revitalize the struggling congregation.
+A pastor named Steven Long was brought in to help revitalize the struggling congregation.
 We quickly discovered Steve had nefarious ideas.
 He and our pastor, John, allegedly had been attending services at the Airport Vineyard Church, later known for the Toronto Blessing movement, later known as Catch the Fire.

-It became aparent to us loyal members that Steve and John seemed to have set their sights on dismantling Bethel's constitution to shift control, essentially, to the pastor.
+It became apparent to us loyal members that Steve and John seemed to have set their sights on dismantling Bethel's constitution to shift control, essentially, to the pastor.
 The name change had only been the beginning.

 The pastors started to build support for a motion they would be making to change the constitution by leveraging the support of newcomers who had found the services at the hospital auditorium.